isabeldudlyke/isabeldudlyke.github.io/_projects/PracticalEffect.md

 ---

-## How I Made It
-- **Prosthetic & Tubing:**
-  I used a latex prosthetic with strategically cut holes and attached flat heat shrink tubing (with a side slit) so it could sit flush against the actor’s neck.
-- **Sealing & Connection:**
-  I sealed the tubing around the prosthetic with glue and shrunk the tubing section from ~1 inch off the prosthetic to connect it to a large plastic syringe.
-- **Operation:**
-  The syringe, loaded with thin fake blood, was pressed during filming to force the liquid through the tubing, out the slit and holes.
-The prosthetic was attached with Pros-Aide, colored to match the actor’s skin, and accented with thicker fake blood to mask the edges.

----

 ## Project Video
 <div class="video-warning" style="border: 1px solid red; padding: 0.5rem; margin: 1rem 0; color: red; text-align: center;">
   Warning: This video contains simulated blood effects.